-The seventh annual Georgia Bird Fest will return this spring with more than 40 events between April 23 and May 15.
+The eighth annual Georgia Bird Fest will return this spring with more than 40 events between April 22 and May 21.
 Join fellow nature and bird enthusiasts for exciting field trips, workshops, and other events to celebrate and enjoy Georgia’s exciting spring migration period.
 Participation in Georgia Bird Fest provides critical support for Georgia Audubon’s conservation, education, and community engagement programs.

 Registration for Georgia Bird Fest events is now open.
 For more information or to view a full schedule of events, please visit https://www.georgiaaudubon.org/birdfest.html.

-Georgia Audubon would like to thank the following event sponsors: Chemours, Georgia Forestry Foundation, Georgia Power Company, Wild Birds Unlimited - Atlanta, Southwire, HGOR, and Jekyll Island Authority.
+Georgia Audubon would like to thank the following event sponsors: Georgia Forestry Foundation, Bonsai Leadership Group, Southwire, HGOR, and Jekyll Island Authority.

 About Georgia Audubon: Georgia Audubon is building places where birds and people thrive.
 We create bird-friendly communities through conservation, education, and community engagement.

 Your comment will be posted after it is approved.

 Leave a Reply.